 Since the committee must make a decision, a voting member must cast his or her vote unless there is a conflict of interest.
 When there is a conflict of interest, a voting member must disqualify himself/herself prior to the discussion of that portfolio and shall not be present for the discussion or vote on that case.
+Disputes regarding whether a committee member has a conflict of interest may be discussed with the KSU Ombuds.
+If adjudication is required, the case will be referred to the T&P Oversight Committee, who will make a binding determination in the case.
+(Chair of the relevant College Committee, Chair of the University Committee, and any others) will be recused from this process.
 All committee votes are to be cast by secret ballot.